-Pastor Rod Loy from First Assembly in Little Rock, AR, will host the learning experience dealing with Developing Multiplying Movements for the Rural Church.
+A church will host the learning experience dealing with Developing Multiplying Movements for the Rural Church.
 This learning experience would address the engagement of spiritual events that historically moved organizations to develop movements that multiplied on a broad scale.
 This learning experience will engage the connection, development, and release of leaders who multiply themselves.